itthinx/groups/readme.txt

 == Upgrade Notice ==

 = 2.3.0 =
-* This release has been tested with WordPress 4.8, contains a security fix related to the REST API, improvements to stability during activation (also multisite) and updates some translations.
+* This release has been tested with WordPress 4.8, contains a security fix related to the REST API, improvements to stability during activation (undesired concurrent activation, caching, multisite) and updates some translations.
 * Important note for updates below Groups 2.2.0: Groups 2.2.0 and above also changes the behaviour for post types that Groups should not handle, if a post type is disabled, related entries will not be protected anymore.
 This is a fundamental change with respect to the previous behavior.
 * Groups 2.x simplifies the way access restrictions are handled.